Subreddits: Finding Your Audience

 How ReddGrow discovers, evaluates, and targets relevant subreddits for your campaigns

-ReddGrow automatically discovers and evaluates subreddits for your campaigns — finding communities where your product is relevant, scoring them by quality and engagement potential, and enforcing their rules so your comments fit in.
+ReddGrow automatically discovers and evaluates subreddits for your campaigns, finding communities where your product is relevant, scoring them by quality and engagement potential, and enforcing their rules so your comments fit in.
+The subreddits list also surfaces real-time account state per community: join status, active bans, and outstanding requirements.

 AI-Powered Discovery